The Large Heath – Butterfly No. 46!

 The final insect of the day was a day flying moth and a new one for me – the Common Heath.
 As the Large Heath wasn’t particularly large, so the Common Heath didn’t seem to be particularly common, but I did manage to chase one down to get a photo.

 As we’d walked along the path, something had scared up a pair of ground nesting birds.
 They took to the air for a few minutes until the danger had passed.
-We didn’t know what they were at first, but working on our usual principle of snapping anything that moves, we took some photos.
-Turned out they were lapwings.
+We didn’t know what they were at first, but turned out they were lapwings.

 A bit further on and we found more of them – this time looking a bit more relaxed, nesting by a pooled area.
 Lapwings have suffered major declines in the UK in recent years, so it’s always nice to go somewhere that has them.